The Watcher (2000 film): Production

+Music video director Joe Charbanic had an idea for a low budget thriller about a cat-and-mouse game between an FBI agent and a serial killer.
+Charbanic worked together on the initial draft then titled Macon and took the project to producer Christopher Eberts with Interlight soon acquiring the project intent on reshaping it into more of an action film.
+In order to assure authenticity, Charbanic consulted with the actual FBI and Chicago Police Department obtaining both their insight on the technical details as well as gaining their permission to feature their organizations in the film.
+In the initial draft of the screenplay, Campbell was confined to a wheelchair but after the release of The Bone Collector this trait was removed.

+Casting

-Reeves has stated that he was not interested in the script but was forced into doing the film when his friend, the film's director Joe Charbanic, forged his signature on a contract.
+Charbanic had been friends with Keanu Reeves after having directed a number of music videos for his band, Dogstar, and was insistent on casting Reeves as killer David Allen Griffin as he was interested in seeing Reeves play against type as the villain.
+Reeves has stated that he was not interested in the script but was forced into doing the film when Charbanic forged his signature on a contract.
 He performed the role rather than get involved in a lengthy legal battle.
+Reeves was forced to accept 'union scale' salary, while James Spader and Marisa Tomei earned $1 million apiece for their work.

-Reeves reached an agreement with distributor Universal Pictures in which he would not disclose what had happened until 12 months after the film's US release; in return, Universal agreed to downplay Reeves's involvement in marketing, and Universal asked the film's producers to enhance Reeves's profit participation (which led Reeves to ultimately receive an additional $2 million).
+After Universal Pictures acquired the film's domestic rights, Universal reached an agreement with Reeves in which he would not disclose what had happened until 12 months after the film's US release; in return, Universal agreed to downplay Reeves's involvement in marketing, and Universal asked the film's producers to enhance Reeves's profit participation (which led Reeves to ultimately receive an additional $2 million).
 He was unhappy with the fact that his role, which was originally written as little more than a cameo, turned into a lead while he was still being paid scale in contrast to the other leads.
 The Watcher (originally known as Driven before a film of that same name was announced) was filmed between October and December 1999 on location in Chicago, Illinois and Oak Park, Illinois.

 This movie featured the 1996 hit "6 Underground" performed by Sneaker Pimps.

 Reception

-The film was critically panned with Rotten Tomatoes holding an 11% Tomatometer based on 90 reviews, with an average rating of 3.5/10.
+The film was panned by film critics.
+On Rotten Tomatoes it holds a score of 11% based on 92 reviews, with an average rating of 3.5/10.
+The website's critics consensus reads, "The Watcher has Keanu Reeves cast against type, but the movie is short on thrills, suspense, and believability."
 Metacritic, which uses a weighted average, assigned a score of 22 out of 100 based on 29 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "C-" on an A+ to F scale.
 Keanu Reeves earned a Razzie Award nomination as Worst Supporting Actor for his performance, "losing" the award to Barry Pepper for Battlefield Earth.